ajuelosemmanuel/FeursBot/README.md

 # To Do

-- Complete the README
-- Add a packages.txt file to make your life easier
-- Improve the speech recognition (not able to do that atm, I'll pray for discord.py to implement that one day)
+- Improve the speech recognition (not able to do that atm, I'll pray for discord.py to implement that one day) // Managed to make it work on javascript using healzer's DiscordEarsBot (that you can find here : https://github.com/healzer/DiscordEarsBot).
+However, it is not possible to do it efficiently on python at the moment (11/03/2021).

 # Want more features ?